PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 07:53:22
+Last updated: 2024-04-06 07:53:55
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: I stayed up all night wondering where the sun went.
+Then it dawned on me. - Will Livingston